mo1ein/jobname/src/tomanpay/senior_backend_position.md

 - Can You tell what are the migration files in django?

-- Did you have any sepecific challenge with the django migrations?
+- Did you have any specific challenge with the django migrations?

 - Have you ever changed the migration files manually for any specific reason?